 Nashua DUI Lawyer

 Driving under the influence is against the law and causes severe or fatal accidents on New Hampshire roads yearly.
 In New Hampshire alone, almost forty percent of total driving fatalities are caused by DUI-related driving fatalities.
 Understandably, the law enforces penalties and consequences for DUIs.
 If you are facing a DUI charge, speaking with an experienced Nashua DUI lawyer can help you understand your rights and develop an aggressive defense in your case.
-At Hayes Law Firm, our attorneys have years of experience helping clients facing alcohol-related criminal charges such as a DUI charge.
+At Hayes Law, PLLC, our Nashua DUI attorney has years of experience helping clients facing alcohol-related criminal charges, such as a DUI charge.

 Understanding New Hampshire DUIs

-On January 1st, 2013, in New Hampshire, the new Driving Under the Influence (DUI) Laws and penalties went into effect.
-The definition of “under the influence” was expanded to include not only the traditional liquor and controlled drugs but now encompasses prescription drugs, over-the-counter drugs and any chemical substance, natural or synthetic, that impairs a person’s ability to drive.
+On January 1st, 2013, the new driving under the influence (DUI) laws and penalties went into effect in New Hampshire.
+The definition of “under the influence” was expanded to include not only the traditional liquor and controlled drugs, but also to encompass prescription drugs, over-the-counter drugs, and any chemical substance, natural or synthetic, that impairs a person’s ability to drive.

 Penalties of New Hampshire DUIs

 The nature and scope of penalties depend upon the level of offense.
 If convicted, jail time, fines, and loss of driving privileges are the result of a DUI charge.
-In many cases, jail time is suspended, provided you participate in the Impaired Driver Care Management Program.
+In many cases, jail time is suspended provided that the individual participates in the Impaired Driver Care Management Program.

-- First offense DWI: Punishable with fines and license suspensions.
-This may include $500 to $1,200 in fines and a nine to twelve-month license suspension.
+- First offense DUI: Punishable with fines and license suspensions.
+This may include $500 to $1,200 in fines and a six to twelve-month license suspension.

 - Second offense DWI: Punishable by up to one year in jail time, $750 to $2,000 in fines, and up to three years of license suspension.